Last Updated on: 19th September 2021, 06:20 pm

 This was the quietest temple that I visited during my time in Bangkok.
 There were only a handful of tourists by the early evening when I arrived.
 This might have been because the temple is undergoing reconstruction, but I think it’s one that most tourists don’t know to see.
 I found it beautiful, but I think I cherished my time here so much because of the solitude it provided.
 While the most popular temples are truly must-sees, I loved Wat Suthat and Wat Mahatat because I got to be alone with my thoughts.
 I found these places more serene and lovely without the hordes of folks climbing, lining up, and taking photographs all around me.

 The giant swing is the main draw for some.
 It’s past is intriguing-until the 1930s it was used as part of a thanksgiving festival after the rice harvests.
-Every year, local men would ride the swing to try win a bag of silver coins by grabbing it with their teeth.
+Every year, local men would ride the swing to try to win a bag of silver coins by grabbing it with their teeth.
 The size of the swing meant that these men were flying nearly eighty feet into the air.
-While some would inevitably win, others would fall and be terribly injured or killed.
+While some would inevitably win, others would fall and be terribly injured or even die.